4 Mistakes That May Be Preventing Mobile Engagement

 Your audience will not mind you using their personal data, as long as it is used to craft a personalised, relevant mobile experience.
 Remember, not all users are comfortable with you knowing their location.
 Some may be comfortable giving out information in the form of preferences, but others will not feel great about you knowing everything about them and using that data in a sleazy way.
 There is a massive responsibility in mobile marketing to not only keep this data secure but also not sell or use the information in any way outside of crafting a better user experience.
 It takes a matter of seconds to destroy trust.
 Once you have ruined a relationship, you will not be able to regain that trust.
 Overstepping your boundaries is never a good idea if you genuinely want to engage and retain customers to build loyalty throughout the customer lifecycle.

-4. You are seeing your audience as individuals.
+4. You are not seeing your audience as individuals.

 Treating your mobile audience as one generic market is a major turn-off.
 Mobile offers a unique opportunity to connect to people in a personal, instant way, on their phones, in their homes, on the go, and anywhere that they may go.
 When you see people as being a single audience rather than individuals that have very different needs, journeys and expectations, you are missing out on a huge chance to engage.
 You may have basic marketing personas in place, but unless you are backing that up with personalisation and tailored messaging, those personas mean nothing.